CivityNL/civity-docs-edit/dataplatform/dataplatform_METADATA_Metadata.md

 Every dataset contains metadata; metadata is information that informs the user about the collection of datasources in a dataset.
 Typically this means a description and context about existing data.

 Your metadata should describe the following:
-* Who owns the dataset
+* Who owns the dataset!
 * Descriptive information about the content
 * Access rights